ospalh/anki-addons/pages/Furigana mod.md

 status: for desktop use only
 status_color: yellow
 status_text_color: black
-abstract: Improved way to parse kanji and readings, a way to render kanji the kana and a few other display hacks.
+abstract: "Improved way to parse kanji and readings, a way to render kanji the kana and a few other display hacks."
 first_image: furikanji.png
+first_alt: "Sceenshot of text ふりがな with 振り仮名 as ruby."
-first_alt: Furikanji demo
+first_caption: Furikanji demo

 This add-on adds support for furikanji, adds two other templates and slightly changes the way kanji and readings are parsed.